Captain Whidbey Inn: Present

-Today, the inn appears very similar to the way it was when it was built.
+Today, the main inn appears very similar to the way it was when it was built.
 The original wood floors are still visible in both the lobby and the bar.
 The large gathering room has become the dining room, kitchen, and Judge Still's Tavern.
 Over the years, electricity as well as Wi-Fi have been installed and upgraded throughout the building.
 The original inn now houses two suites and 10 regular rooms upstairs overlooking Penn cove and the gardens.
 The original cabins are now gone and have been replaced by four waterside cabins with private decks, views of Penn Cove and kitchens.
-The Lagoon Building houses 13 rooms that overlook the lagoon lawn and lagoon.
-Each of these room has a unique style filled with rustic charm.
+The Lagoon Building houses 14 rooms that overlook the lagoon lawn and lagoon.
+Each of the 30 rooms has a unique style filled with rustic charm.
 Guests can arrive either by car or, during the summer, at the inns dock by boat or float plane.

+In 2018, the Inn was bought by brothers Matt and Mike French, as well as their business partner Eric Cheong.
+After purchasing the Inn, they renovated the Lagoon Rooms, updated the decor in the main hotel, and opened an improved restaurant with a rotating menu.